-Cafe Selam Prepares Ethiopian Cuisine Using Organic Ingredients While Infusing a Unique Middle Eastern Twist
+Cafe Selam Prepares Exceptional Ethiopian Cuisine (Using Organic Ingredients When Possible)—While Infusing a Unique Middle Eastern Twist

-(Seattle, WA.) – Abebu Wondem, one of Seattle’s original Ethiopian cooks, opened Cafe Selam in Seattle’s historic Madrona neighborhood in 2003.
+(Seattle, WA.) – Abebu Wondem, one of Seattle’s first Ethiopian chefs, opened Cafe Selam in Seattle’s historic Central District neighborhood in 2002.
 “Cafe Selam” translated to Amharic means “Cafe Peace.”

-The restaurant is located at 2715 E. Cherry St. Hours are 10AM to 9PM, and the restaurant is closed on Mondays.
+The restaurant is located at 2715 E. Cherry St. Hours are 10AM to 9PM.
 The Menu includes breakfast, lunch, and dinner selections.

-Cafe Selam is a distinctive member of a growing number of Ethiopian-owned establishments in the Seattle area that have positively impacted the city’s culinary lifestyle and nightlife.
+Cafe Selam is a distinctive member of a still growing number of Ethiopian-owned establishments in the Seattle area that have positively impacted the city’s culinary lifestyle.